 In all examples, make sure to setup a template with emojis and/or bright and catchy images and icons to help entice the user to click and come back.

-Last Session is greater than 240 hours ago
+Last Session is less than 264 hours ago

-Last Session is greater than 480 hours ago
+Last Session is less than 504 hours ago

 For "Inactive 10 days" and "Inactive 20 days" automated messages, use the "Intelligent Delivery" option and select the option under "Deliver to users more than once?" to be If the user returns to the app.

 This will make sure to repeat the flow if the user becomes inactive for 10 days or 20 days again in the future.